+· FORM 1

-FORM 1 DEPT/DIVISION NAME: PUBLIC SAFETY COMMUNICATIONS DEPT/DIV NUMBER: G5400 This Department/Divis sion provides the following services and ies: l functions and has the following The Public Safety Answering Point (PSAP) for the Town of East Hartford is located at the East Hartford Police Department.
+DEPT/DIVISION NAME: PUBLIC SAFETY COMMUNICATIONS

+DEPT/DIV NUMBER: G5400

+This Department/Division provides the following services and functions and has the following statutory responsibilities:

+The Public Safety Answering Point (PSAP) for the Town of East Hartford is located at the East Hartford Police Department.
 All public safety resources including police, fire, and emergency medical service personnel are dispatched from this location.
 On the average, it handles about 35,000 calls for Police Service, 1,600 calls for Fire Service, and 9,000 calls for Emergency Medical Services.

-The continuing goals of the Public Safety Communications Department are: To provide a high level of professional public safety dispatching services To continue to comply with federal, state, and local laws pertaining to PSAP functions To obtain maximum performance and efficiency from both human and material resources onomiano and omoloney non both naman a TA MICHAEL STORY
+The continuing goals of the Public Safety Communications Department are:

+To provide a high level of professional public safety dispatching services

+To continue to comply with federal, state, and local laws pertaining to PSAP functions

+To obtain maximum performance and efficiency from both human and material resources